-We’ve already covered the Emergency Preparedness Kit from Judy on our list but the Starter Kit also deserves some attention.
-Designed as a waist pack for hands-free portability, the one-person emergency kit has seven essential survival items inside, including products for warmth, safety, tools, first-aid, water and food, all selected by experts.
+We’ve already covered the Emergency Preparedness Kit from Judy on our list, but the smaller Starter Kit also deserves some attention.
+Designed as a waist pack for hands-free portability, the one-person emergency kit has seven essential survival items inside including products for warmth, safety, tools, first-aid, and water and food, all selected by survival experts.
 Two mini-meals, two drinking water pouches, two emergency blankets, two ponchos, two glow sticks, one whistle and a small first-aid kit will all help to keep users safe until they are able to access more survival goods.

 15. S.O.L.
 Waterproof Scout Survival Kit

 BEST FOR SCOUTS

 The S.O.L.
 Waterproof Scout Survival Kit is a great accompaniment to a larger survival kit that packs a full offering of essential items.
 The compact S.O.L. is waterproof and lightweight, barely tipping the scales at only 3.5 ounces.
 All of the items in the kit, including a survival blanket, a button compass, a fire lite sparker, a rescue flash signal mirror, a howler whistle, duct tape, a sewing kit, and a fishing kit are all packaged in a professional quality RF-welded dry bag with a rolldown closure.
 The bag and its contents are great to take on short walks when on a camping or scout trip.

 16. Be Smart Get Prepared 100 Piece First Aid Kit